 -

-Barcelona to Madrid by AVE starts at around €35 each way in standard class, €58 in comfort class (1st class).
+Barcelona to Madrid by AVE starts at €35 each way in standard class, €58 in comfort class (1st class).

 -